 Quantity was the trap that I fell into as someone who constantly felt the pressure (from myself and others) to succeed, who always wanted to be better, accomplish more, with plans and goals that I always strove to achieve.
 Doing more just seemed like the logical solution.
 Plus, we are now constantly bombarded with social media messages and successful business people and influencers all touting the hustle – do more, do more, DO MORE!
 Of course, this is the worst thing that someone could say to a high achiever, who is already busting their butt trying to be successful at everything.
 Living in this state of mind made life so exhausting!
 And needless to say, it was very difficult to keep all the plates in the air.

 Fast forward to last week, sitting on the couch of my personal development coach’s office, exhausted and empty.
-I’d been through the ringer, and now it was time to make a lasting and positive change to the course and quality of my life so that I didn’t keep repeating this behavior, and to ensure that I could actually achieve all that I want in future – in business, in life, and in triathlon.
+I’d been through the ringer, and now it was time to make a lasting and positive change to the course and quality of my life so that I didn’t keep repeating this behaviour, and to ensure that I could actually achieve all that I want in future – in business, and in my personal life.
 This was my chance to turn a crappy experience into a positive action, and to move forward into tomorrow a stronger person with a new MO.
 What did I do to make such a change?
 I let some plates drop (gasp!).
 Yep, that’s right – I let go!
 Only the highest quality plates survived.

 Let me give you a clearer picture of what actually went down, as there were a few steps that led me to take this action.

 - I committed – fiercely and determinedly! – to making a lasting positive change in my life, for the good of my health (physical, mental, and emotional), and my career.
 No way was I going to stay on this merry-go-round forever!

 - I reconnected with my goals, vision, and mission; to what I want to achieve; and to the kind of life I want to create and live.